-Enhancing the accuracy of prevention of data loss with behavioural aspects Zero Trust
+Enhancing the accuracy of prevention of data loss with behavioral aspects Zero Trust

 The issue of data visibility still exists with Zero Trust.
 One or a trillion users could download a file.
 Regrettably, because the DLP is often compartmentalized away from the rest of the Zero Trust architecture, managers may know who accesses their application or connection, but they do not have a clear picture of who and how much they download.
 Administrators cannot accurately assess if their data is safe without incorporating DLP into the end of the architecture.

 An efficient Zero Trust architecture moves agencies away from their perimeter center to a more data and user-centered approach.
 Combining your Zero Trust architecture with behavioral analysis enables you to: